 I prefer books to TV, prefer texting/otherwise using mobile devices to small talk, and would choose a flight over a lengthy road trip without hesitation.
 I’m a jeans, t-shirts, and flip flops kind of girl, but will rock a miniskirt, heels, and makeup if I’m in the mood.
 (And look good in it too!)
 I like spicy food (especially Thai and Ethiopian), music, sappy movies, and I love children.
 (Which is a good thing because I have a houseful of kids.)
 My favorite snacks are sugar snap peas with hummus and tomato basil flavored Whisps (a baked cheese crips made by the Cello brand).
 I’m a “Type A” (perfectionist-type) person who wishes she was more “Type B” (relaxed and spontaneous).
 I’m kinda weird, but most people get used to it.
 I treasure honesty, integrity, and trustworthiness.
 If you don’t screw me over or stab me in the back, once I’m your friend you have a loyal friend for life as I’m very much a “ride or die” chick.

 I’m the type of person who enjoys a scholarly debate yet still likes to watch cartoons (Steven Universe, anyone?
 That’s my favorite show; I once gave a keynote address about it.
-I also like Dragon Ball Z).
+I also really like Dragon Ball Z and Dragon Ball Super).
 I’m not afraid of hard work but I also treasure opportunities to rest, laugh, and just be.
 I believe strongly in the importance of human rights and inclusion, and a lot of that is reflected in my work as well as my faith (I’m a Christian, though a progressive rather than a “conservative evangelical” one).